General

 [2] Article 6a Aliens Act.

-[5] Secretary of State of Justice and Security: Memorie van antwoord Wet terugkeer en vreemdelingenbewaring, 13 December 2018, available in Dutch at: https://bit.ly/2I580Po, 7.
+[5] State Secretary of Justice and Security (now Minister of Asylum): Memorie van antwoord Wet terugkeer en vreemdelingenbewaring, 13 December 2018, available in Dutch at: https://bit.ly/2I580Po, 7.
 There was also a decision from the Regional Court of the Hague, Decision NL18.11194, 26 June 2018, with the same conclusion.

 Table of contents